gokce-keskin/linux-nvr/README.md

 # openRTSP-recorder
-This is a simple python script that converts your Linux based machine to an NVR.
-The code streams video from IP cameras in your network and splits the video into pretermined segments (by default, 10 minute-long segments).
+This is a simple python script to convert Linux based machine to an NVR.
+The code streams video from IP cameras in your network and splits the video into pre-determined segments (by default, 10 minute-long segments).
+The videos are stored in your local hard-drive.
+If you do not need any fancy GUIs, motion detection, etc., this is a simple tool to build your own NVR with cheap cameras purchased online.

 This is achieved using RTSP protocol, and the code calls openRTSP (http://www.live555.com/openRTSP/).
 See prerequisites for openRTSP installation instructions.

 ## Usage:
 `python record.py --camera camera1 --record-period 600`